-The Partners for Community Wellness (PCW) are people who engage with Dartmouth-Hitchcock to improve the health and wellness of communities served by the Dartmouth-Hitchcock Health System.
+Partners for Community Wellness (PCW) are individuals who engage with Dartmouth-Hitchcock Health as advisors, advocates, and philanthropists to improve community health and wellness across the D-HH service area.

 In 2014 the Dartmouth-Hitchcock Board of Trustees created PCW to increase community engagement in Dartmouth-Hitchcock’s community health and wellness initiatives.
 Members of Dartmouth-Hitchcock’s former Assembly of Overseers were among the first to participate in PCW.